Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Test_Features.md

 }
 ```

-This DSL provides a clean, type-safe way to create automated tests for Minecraft datapacks using the GameTest framework.
-The generated JSON files integrate seamlessly with Minecraft's testing infrastructure for reliable continuous integration.
+This DSL provides a type-safe way to create automated tests for Minecraft datapacks using the GameTest framework introduced in snapshot 25w03a.